anbox-cloud/discourse-docs/index.md

 ## What's new

-Along with bug fixes and general improvements, Anbox Cloud 1.14 comes with:
+Along with bug fixes and general improvements, Anbox Cloud 1.14 includes the following changes:

-* All Charms have been migrated to [Charmhub](https://charmhub.io)
+* All charms have been migrated to [Charmhub](https://charmhub.io).
-* Anbox LXD images are now available based on Ubuntu 22.04
+* Anbox Cloud now includes Anbox LXD images based on Ubuntu 22.04.
 * Hook support for AMS applications.
 * Vulkan support for AMD and Intel GPUs.
 * Multi-node support for the Anbox Cloud Appliance (experimental).